-Have you ever wondered how the most iconic Hollywood actors are wearing perfect sunglasses?
+Have you ever wondered how iconic Hollywood actors wear perfect sunglasses?

 Those didn’t happen by accident.
-Each pair of shades was carefully chosen based on their shape and style.
+Each pair of shades were carefully chosen based on its shape and style.

 The costume designer knew exactly how to send the right message based on which style of sunglasses they added.

 You, too, can learn how to craft the perfect image with sunglasses.